-Figures 5g-i show the meridional advection of relative vorticity term.
+Figure 5g-i shows the meridional advection of relative vorticity term.
 The pattern in the reanalysis and model data is largely aligned with the NPST and NAST.
 The values along the storm tracks are roughly half again larger in ERA-40 than in CAM3.
 Also, the elongated band of maximum values is further north in CAM3 than in ERA-40.
 However, there is quite a bit of cancellation between the meridional and zonal advection of vorticity.
-Specifically, in the first halves of the NPST and the NAST, about 2/3 to 1⁄4 of the positive meridional advection is cancelled by negative zonal advection: Figs. 5g versus 5p for ERA-40 and 5h versus 5q for CAM3.
+Specifically, in the first halves of the NPST and the NAST, about 2/3 to $\frac{3}{4}$ of the positive meridional advection is cancelled by negative zonal advection: Fig. 5g versus 5p for ERA-40 and 5h versus 5q for CAM3.
 The cancellation is proportionally much less in the western north Pacific in ERA-40, but CAM3 differs with nearly complete cancellation in that region.
 Elsewhere, CAM3 has an elongated positive band over the Mediterranean Sea across southern Asia, but that pattern is either not present in ERA-40 or shifted 10 degrees further south (and 30 degrees westward) in ERA-40.
-The meridional and zonal advection do not have such obvious cancellation for the bias.
+The meridional and zonal advections do not have such obvious cancellation for the bias.
 The location error of maximum values mentioned above results in negative bias parallel to, but equatorward of both storm tracks.
 Similarly, the planetary wave error near the Greenwich meridian shows up as negative bias over northwestern Africa.

-Figures 5j-l show the distribution of the residual term, which should be frictional processes.
+Figure 5j-l shows the distribution of the residual term, which should be frictional processes.
+(However, being a residual, this term includes various friction, mixing, and diffusion processes as well as unresolved processes in the numerical evaluation of the vorticity equation that differ between ERA-40 and CAM3 due to their different spectral truncations.)
 In ERA-40, Fig. 5j, this term is negative over most of the middle and high latitudes, especially the first half of the NPST and NAST.
 In CAM3 the opposite is generally true: much of the middle and high latitudes has positive value and in the North Pacific and North Atlantic (including parts of the two storm tracks) the values are notably positive.
-Given the opposite signs, the bias is large for this term and overall, the residual bias is comparable to the vertical advection term, i.e. it is comparable to the largest bias term.
+Given the opposite signs, the bias is larger than in the ERA-40 or CAM3 data for this term but overall, the residual bias is the fifth largest bias term.

-The friction residual was not shown for the upper troposphere, and it differs a bit from the pattern at σ =0.7.
+The friction residual for the upper troposphere is shown in Fig. 4j-l, and it differs a bit from the pattern at $\sigma = 0.7$.
 In ERA-40 the values are small with a high wavenumber variation and no clear sign along the storm tracks (or indeed over much of the northern hemisphere).
 In CAM3 the friction residual has distinct negative values elongated over the jet entrance regions of North Africa, East Asia, and North America.

-Near the dateline, Newfoundland, and Greenwich meridian CAM3 has large positive values.
-Hence the bias at σ =0.3 (shown later) looks much like the CAM3 residual and therefore it is one of the larger contributors to the bias.
+Near the dateline.
+Newfoundland, and Greenwich meridian CAM3 has large positive values.
+Hence the bias at $\sigma = 0.3$ (Fig. 41) looks much like the CAM3 residual (Fig. 4k).
+Large values of friction or diffusion would not seem likely at this level except perhaps where wind shear is strong (near the jet streams).
+Since larger values in these figures are not closely located near the strongest shear, we speculate that large values of this residual may be arising from nonlinear interaction of waves that are resolved by ERA-40 but not by our CAM3 simulation but nonetheless feed back onto scales that CAM3 resolves.